E1Adamov/ui_automation_playwright_twitter/readme.md

 ```

 # Authentication
-For all the tests that request fixture "home_page", authentication is done automatically once per session
+For all the tests that request fixture "home_page", authentication is done automatically once per session.
+Also, fetching a one-time confirmation code from gmail is implemented.

 # Reports
 A junit report will be written to [reports/junit_report.xml](./reports/junit_report.xml)
+An html report will be written to [reports/report.html](./reports/report.html)